-C. The Trajectory Planning Algorithm
+C. Trajectory Planning Algorithm

-In this paper, the leader-follower method is used to achieve cooperative formation airdrop.
+In this article, the leader-follower method is used to achieve cooperative formation airdrop.
 Taking the pilot parafoil as the leader, we need to plan its homing trajectory first.

-At present, the commonly used parafoil trajectory planning algorithms can be roughly divided into the simple homing method [31], optimal homing method [32]-[34] and multiphase homing method.
+At present, the commonly used parafoil trajectory planning algorithms can be roughly divided into the simple homing method [31], optimal homing method [32]-[34], and multiphase homing method.
 The simple homing method mainly includes radial homing and conical homing.
-The optimal homing method converts multiple optimization objectives into a single optimization objective function by weighting factors and then solves the problem by indirect or direct methods.
+The optimal homing method converts multiple